 Wired RV backup cameras are, as the name suggests, wired into your RV.
-That means there’s more setup involved, yes, and also usually more expense when you factor in installation.
+That means there’s more setup involved, yes, and also usually more expensive when you factor in installation.
 But it also means you can retrofit it into literally any RV out there.
-Whether you drive a Class A motorhome, a fifth wheel trailer, or a tiny sleeper van, you can find a wired RV backup camera that will work with your rig!
+Whether you drive a Class A motorhome, a fifth-wheel trailer, or a tiny sleeper van, you can find a wired RV backup camera that will work with your rig!

 You also don’t have to worry about the annoyance of losing signal, which can sometimes happen with wireless RV backup cameras — particularly if you’re driving a long, lengthy rig.

 Wireless RV backup cameras are — you guessed it — not hardwired into your rig.
-Instead, they rely on wireless technology and either analog or digital signals to connect the camera to the monitor up front.
-While these cameras are often available more cheaply than wired versions, and are certainly easier to install, some campers report that they’re unreliable since the signal has a tendency to weaken (or be interfered with by other signals in the area).
-That said, for ease of use, they can’t be beat; you simply plug the unit into your 12-volt DC connection and voila: instant RV backup camera!
+Instead, they rely on wireless technology and either analog or digital signals to connect the camera to the monitor upfront.
+While these cameras are often available more cheaply than wired versions and are certainly easier to install, some campers report that they’re unreliable since the signal has a tendency to weaken (or be interfered with by other signals in the area).
+That said, for ease of use, they can’t be beaten; you simply plug the unit into your 12-volt DC connection, and voila: instant RV backup camera!

 Things to Look for When Purchasing an RV Backup Camera